Multiple Myeloma

 (See also Overview of Plasma Cell Disorders.)

 In the United States, the lifetime risk of getting multiple myeloma is 1 in 132 (0.76%) (1).
 The median age is about 70 years.
 Prevalence in Black people is twice that in White people.
 There is a slight male predominance.
-Etiology is unknown, although chromosomal and genetic factors, radiation, and chemicals have been suggested.
+The etiology is unknown, although chromosomal and genetic factors, radiation, and chemicals have been suggested.

-General reference
+General references

 1. 1.
 American Cancer Society.
 Key Statistics About Multiple Myeloma.
-Atlanta, Ga., American Cancer Society; 2023.
+Atlanta, Ga., American Cancer Society; 2024.

 Pathophysiology of Multiple Myeloma

-The M-protein (monoclonal immunoglobulin protein) produced by the malignant plasma cells is IgG in about 55% of myeloma patients and IgA in about 20%.
+The M-protein (monoclonal immunoglobulin protein) produced by the malignant plasma cells is IgG in about 50 to 55% of myeloma patients and IgA in about 20% (1).
 Of patients producing either IgG or IgA, 40% also have Bence Jones proteinuria, which is free monoclonal kappa (κ) or lambda (λ) light chains in the urine.
 In 15 to 20% of patients, plasma cells secrete only Bence Jones protein.
-IgM and IgD myeloma account for about 1% of cases each; IgD myeloma is more frequent among patients of Asian descent.
+IgM and IgD myeloma account for approximately 1 to 2% of cases each; IgD myeloma is more frequent among patients of Asian descent.
 IgE myeloma is exceedingly rare.
-Rarely, patients have no M-protein in blood and urine, although the currently used serum free light chain assay now demonstrates monoclonal light chains in many of these formerly so-called nonsecretory patients.

 Diffuse osteoporosis or discrete osteolytic lesions are often present, with the most common sites being the pelvis, spine, ribs, femur, humerus, and skull.
 Lesions are caused by bone replacement by expanding plasmacytomas or by cytokines that are secreted by malignant plasma cells that activate osteoclasts and suppress osteoblasts, leading to bone loss.
 The osteolytic lesions are usually multiple; occasionally, they are solitary intramedullary masses.
 Increased bone loss may also lead to hypercalcemia.
-Extraosseous solitary plasmacytomas are unusual but may occur in any tissue, especially in the upper respiratory tract.

 In many patients, renal failure is present at diagnosis or develops during the course of the disorder.
 Renal failure has many causes, and most commonly, it results from deposition of light chains in the distal tubules (myeloma-related kidney disease) or hypercalcemia.